Goddard Space Flight Center, Greenbelt, Maryland 20771

 Speaker: Robert Cromp holds a BS, MS, and PhD in Computer Science.
 He has worked for the Applied Information Sciences Branch, Code 935, for 10 years on intelligent systems for the acquisition, storage, and management of satellite derived data products.

-TOPIC #3: Innovative Uses for TDRSS
+TOPIC #3: Innovative Uses for the Tracking and Data Relay Satellite System (TDRSS)

 Using the recently installed South Pole TDRSS Relay (SPTR) Scientists at Goddard can control their instruments at the Pole using standard Internet Protocols on their desktops.
 This full duplex service can be provided to other Missions where alternate services are unavailable.